MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 > [!NOTE]
 > Resource-specific consent for chat scope is available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.

 Resource-specific consent (RSC) is an authorization framework built by Microsoft Teams and Microsoft Identity that allows for granting scoped access to an application.
 Through RSC, an authorized user can give an application access to the data of only a specific instance of a resource type instead of giving broad access to every instance of a resource type in the entire tenant.
-For example, a person who owns both team A and team B can decide to give the Contoso app access to the data for only team A and not team B. The same concept of scoped data access applies to chats and meetings as well.
+For example, a person who owns both team A and team B can decide to give the data for the Contoso app for only team A and not team B. The same concept of scoped data access applies to chats and meetings.

 > [!NOTE]
 > If a chat has a meeting or a call associated with it, then the relevant RSC permissions apply to those resources as well.